 When a patient tears their ACL, one of the first questions after “Will I play again?” is usually “How much will this cost?”
-Dr. Jeremy Burnham understands.
-ACL reconstruction is a significant investment, both medically and financially.
-Over the past 15+ years at Ochsner-Andrews Sports Medicine Institute, Dr. Burnham and his team have worked with hundreds of patients to navigate the financial side of ACL surgery, balancing coverage, deductibles, and planning for the full cost of recovery.
-The good news is that understanding these costs upfront gives patients the clarity to make decisions with confidence.
+Dr. Jeremy Burnham understands this concern.
+ACL reconstruction is a significant investment—both medically and financially.
+Over the past 15+ years at Ochsner-Andrews Sports Medicine Institute, Dr. Burnham and his team have worked with hundreds of patients to address the financial side of ACL surgery.
+They help patients understand coverage, deductibles, and the full cost of recovery.
+The clarity that comes from understanding these costs upfront allows patients to make decisions with confidence.

-In this guide, we break down what goes into the price tag of ACL surgery, what insurance typically covers, and how to prepare financially for reconstruction and the recovery ahead.
-The goal is to demystify the process so patients can focus on what matters most: getting back to the activities they love.
+This guide breaks down what goes into the price tag of ACL surgery, what insurance typically covers, and how to prepare financially for reconstruction and the recovery ahead.
+Understanding the process means patients can focus on what matters most: getting back to the activities they love.

 In This Article